OpenEvalProject/evals/manuscripts/elife-80671/v1/manuscript.md

 Notably, even though we have focused on the hippocampus in our work, the SR does not require predictive information to come from higher-level feedback inputs.
 This framework could therefore be useful even in sensory areas: certain stimuli are usually followed by other stimuli, essentially creating a sequence of states whose temporal structure can be encoded in the network using our framework.
 Interestingly, replays have been observed in other brain areas besides the hippocampus (Kurth-Nelson et al., 2016; Staresina et al., 2013).
 Furthermore, temporal difference learning in itself has been proposed in the past as a way to implement prospective coding (Brea et al., 2016).

-## Replays
+### Replays

 We have also proposed a role for replays in learning the SR, in line with experimental findings and RL theories (Russek et al., 2017; Momennejad et al., 2017).
 In general, replays are thought to serve different functions, spanning from consolidation to planning (Roscow et al., 2021).
 Here, we have shown that when the replayed trajectories are similar to the ones observed during behavior, they play the role of speeding up and consolidating learning by regulating the bias-variance trade-off, which is especially useful in novel environments.
 On the other hand, if the replayed trajectories differ from the ones experienced during wakefulness, replays can play a role in reshaping the representation of space, which would suggest their involvement in planning.
 Experimentally, it has been observed that replays often start and end from relevant locations in the environment, like reward sites, decision points, obstacles or the current position of the animal (Ólafsdóttir et al., 2015; Pfeiffer and Foster, 2013; Jackson et al., 2006; Mattar and Daw, 2017).
 Since these are salient locations, it is in line with our proposition that replays can be used to maintain a convenient representation of the environment.
 It is worth noticing that replays can serve a variety of functions, and our framework merely proposes additional beneficial properties without claiming to explain all observed replays.
 For example, in addition to forward replays, also reverse replays are ubiquitous in hippocampus (Pfeiffer, 2020).
 The reverse replays are not included in our framework, and it is not clear yet whether they play different roles, with some evidence suggesting that reverse replays are more closely tied to the reward encoding (Ambrose et al., 2016).
 Moreover, while indirect evidence supports the idea that replays can play a role during learning (Igata et al., 2021), it is not yet clear how synaptic plasticity is manifested during replays (Fuchsberger and Paulsen, 2022).

-## Learning flexibility
+### Learning flexibility

-Multiple ideas from reinforcement learning, such as TD(λ), state-dependent discounting and the successor representation, emerge quite naturally from our simple biologically plausible setting.
+Multiple ideas from reinforcement learning, such as TD($\lambda$), state-dependent discounting and the successor representation, emerge quite naturally from our simple biologically plausible setting.
 We propose in our work that time and space can be discounted differently.
 Moreover, the flexibility to change the discounting factor by modulating firing rates and plasticity parameters — which is ubiquitous in neural circuits — suggests that these mechanisms could be used to encode a variety of information in a cognitive map.
 Moreover, the specific dependence of the discount factor on the biological parameters leads to experimentally testable predictions.
 Indeed, our framework predicts well-defined changes in place fields after modulations of firing rates, speed of the agent or neuromodulation of the plasticity parameters (Figure 3).
 Importantly, the discount parameter also depends on the time spent in each state.
 This eliminates the need for time discretization, which does not reflect the continuous nature of the response of time cells (Kraus et al., 2013).

-## Limitations of the reinforcement learning framework
+### Limitations of the reinforcement learning framework

 We have already outlined some of the benefits of using reinforcement learning for modeling behavior, including providing clear computational and algorithmic frameworks.
 However, there are several intrinsic limitations to this framework.
 For example, RL agents that only use spatial data do not provide complete descriptions of behavior, which likely arises from integrating information across multiple sensory inputs.
 Whereas an animal would be able to smell and see a reward from a certain distance, an agent exploring the environment would only be able to discover it when randomly visiting the exact reward location.
 Furthermore, the framework rests on fairly strict mathematical assumptions: typically the state space needs to be markovian, time and space need to be discretized (which we manage to evade in this particular framework) and the discounting needs to follow an exponential decay.
 These assumptions are simplistic and it is not clear how often they are actually met.
 Reinforcement Learning is also a sample-intensive technique, whereas we know that some animals, including humans, are capable of much faster or even one-shot learning.